hminh0407/dotfiles/README.md

 * Git

-# Usage

-It is recommend to fork this project

 ## Docker
 There's a docker setup to try out the tools and config.
 * run `docker-compose up -d ubuntu` to start the container